12th Grade Checklist - Click HERE

 - Follow these Quick Instructions to prepare to apply for FAFSA.

 - May be completed by students who are not eligible for federal aid through the FAFSA

 - Check website for eligibility

 - Be sure to complete the scholarships section when applying to colleges.
-Some are included in the admissions app.
-Some have a separate scholarships app.
+Some are included in the admissions application.
+Some have a separate scholarship application.

 - Be on the lookout for local scholarships in spring and checkout Scholarships Bulletin.

 - Use a free scholarship search tool to find scholarships for which you might want to apply.
 Some deadlines fall as early as the summer between 11th/12th grade.
 There are scholarships available for every grade but the majority are for graduating seniors.

 Sign up for College Board Opportunity Scholarships - complete required items for your chance to win a scholarship!